-The School adopted this recommendation and so the contributions paid over the review period were lower than the long-term School contribution rate (i.e. the estimated School cost of future service benefits), which had a negative impact on the financial position.
+As a result of the above contribution program, the contributions paid over the review period were lower than the long-term School contribution rate (i.e. the estimated School cost of future service benefits), which had a negative impact on the financial position.